diaraand/GiTeam/README.md

 ## 7. Testing

 We've created some tests to ensure our backend works correctly.
-To execute these tests, open the backend VS Code window, launch the terminal, and enter the following command:
+To execute these tests, open the backend VS Code window, launch the terminal, and enter the following command, after entering in the **BACKEND DIRECTORY** (cd backend):

 ```bash
     pytest --cov=app --cov-report=html tests/